beerappa88/ML-Project/README.md

 # ML-project
 IPL Winning Prediction And Statistical Analysis

-This repo contains Project regarding statistical analysis and winner prediction
+This report contains Project regarding statistical analysis and winner prediction

 model of the IPL data.
 Here in this model we have done comprehensive analysis